Editor's note: Trello Workspaces were formerly called "Trello teams."

-Before we jump in, let’s talk about the differences between a team in Trello and Business Class.
+Before we jump in, let’s talk about the differences between a free team and a team in Trello Business Class.

 Trello Business Class combines the organization and collaboration of teams with powerful features and integrations to level-up productivity.

 With Business Class, you get access to more Trello benefits with the following features:

 - Unlimited Power-Ups (which includes automation, custom fields, and more)

 - Unlimited Team Boards (without Business Class, you’re limited to 10 boards)

 - Extra security and administration tools (keep your team’s data safe)